ndk/k8sConfig/README.md

 microk8s.kubectl create -f ingress-noauth.yaml
 ```

-You first need run two containers (rex-prod and ideahopper-prod); with each container having its own service to expose the container to the cluster.
+You first need to start two containers (rex-prod and ideahopper-prod); with each container having its own service to expose the container to the cluster.

 Let's spin up some bog standard nginx containers:
 ```